The Hundred Line: Last Defense Academy: The Hundred Line 2: Last Defense Academy

 With humanity gone, the students feel there is no more reason to exterminate the Futurans, who were defending themselves against the invading humans.
 However, Sirei's programming glitches and he decides to continue the plan, forcing Nozomi to destroy him.
 The students head to the Defense Room to disable the missiles, but Shion is forced to fight them.
 All of the students sacrifice themselves to transfer their power to Takumi, who destroys the missiles at the cost of his life, leaving Nozomi the only survivor of the SDU.
-Now alone, Nozomi wanders the ruins of Futurum until she comes across a trio of Futuran children and befriends them, showing hope for human and Futuran coexistence.
+Now alone, Nozomi wanders the ruins of Futurum until she comes across a trio of Futuran children and befriends them.

+In the "S.F.
+Route", Takumi discovers that not only does fellow SDU member Hiruko Shizuhara retain memories from previous timelines, but also that everyone is trapped in a time loop, forced to repeatedly defend the school for 100 days over and over.
+He also learns of the existence of the G'ie, parasitic organisms capable of taking over both living and dead bodies, who are responsible for committing several murders in other routes.
+Making use of a time leap machine in an abandoned research lab, Takumi and Hiruko leap into other timelines to stop the G'ie from committing their murders and create an ending where everyone can survive to Day 100, breaking the time loop.
+Eventually, the students kill V'ehxness, but discover that the missiles have fully charged and the escape pod has been destroyed by a particle bacteria infection.
+They use the time leap machine to flee to a timeline where the pod is intact and the SDU was wiped out defeating V'ehxness.
+Shion uses astral projection to safely activate the school's self-destruct mechanism and destroy the missiles, and the triumphant SDU escapes to the Artificial Satellite.

 Development

 In 2017, developers Kazutaka Kodaka and Kotaro Uchikoshi formed a new video game studio called Too Kyo Games.
 They announced four projects in 2018, with one being The Hundred Line: Last Defense Academy.